Hiring Partner Program

 Hiring managers at some of the world’s most prominent companies are now tasked with bringing in the savviest and most skillful talent to help empower their teams, stay ahead of customer expectations, and build brand loyalty with modern technology and IT solutions.

-Microsoft Software and Systems Academy (MSSA) plays a key role in training and funneling a unique pipeline of talented veterans and service members throughout our industry.
-After 16 to 17 weeks of immersive training in MSSA, graduates emerge ready to enter the workforce and build meaningful careers in technology.
+Microsoft Software and Systems Academy (MSSA) plays a key role in training and funneling a unique pipeline of talented veterans, Reserves, Guard and service members throughout our industry.
+After 17 weeks of immersive training in MSSA, graduates emerge ready to enter the workforce and build meaningful careers in technology.

 Our hiring partner program is a group of companies committed to hiring MSSA graduates, who are often mission-oriented, adaptable and instilled with a sense of teamwork aimed at problem-solving.